Index-mixed copulas: Properties of index-mixed copulas

-Since the columns of $E-\tilde{U}$ contain random vectors from the survival copulas of the base copulas, we obtain that the survival copula of the index-mixed copula $C$ is the index-mixed copula of the survival copulas of the base copulas.
-The statement about radial symmetry is rather immediate. \end{proof}

-Note that proving Proposition~\ref{prop:surv:cop} analytically via the Poincar{\'e}--Sylvester sieve formula is much harder.
+where $\hat{C}_k$ is the survival copula of the base copula $C_k$, $k=1,\dots,K$.
+In particular, if all base copulas are radially symmetric ($\hat{C}_k=C_k$, $k=1,\dots,K$), so is the corresponding index-mixed copula. \end{proposition} Note that proving Proposition~\ref{prop:surv:cop} analytically via the Poincar{\'e}--Sylvester sieve formula is much harder.
 In contrast, our proof of Proposition~\ref{prop:surv:cop} based on the stochastic representation of index-mixed copulas is straightforward to follow.

 Another form of symmetry is exchangeability.
-A copula is \emph{exchangeable} if $C(u_{\sigma(1)},\dots,u_{\sigma(d)})=C(u_1,\dots,u_d)$ for all permutations $\sigma\in\Sigma_d := \{\sigma \colon \{1,\ldots,d\}\to\{1,\ldots,d\} : \sigma \text{ is bijective}\}$; see \cite[Definition~1.7.12]{durantesempi2015}.
+A copula is \emph{exchangeable} if $C(u_{\sigma(1)},\dots,$ $u_{\sigma(d)})=C(u_1,\dots,u_d)$ for all permutations $\sigma\in\Sigma_d := \{\sigma \colon \{1,\ldots,d\}\to\{1,\ldots,d\} : \sigma \text{ is bijective}\}$; see \cite[Definition~1.7.12]{durantesempi2015}.
 If $\bm{I}$ is comonotone and thus, by Corollary~\ref{cor:invar:equal:comon}, the index-mixed copula is a mixture of the base copulas, it is immediate that if all base copulas are exchangeable, so is the corresponding index-mixed copula.
-However, for index-mixed copulas without comonotone index vector, lower-dimensional margins of the base copulas appear in the index-mixed copula construction, which will be evaluated at arguments they may not have been dependent on before respective permutation of all arguments is considered and so their values may differ, irrespectively of whether the base copulas are exchangeable or not.
-Example~\ref{ex:ill:index:mixing:4d} later provides a counterexample in this sense: Even though both base copulas are exchangeable, the resulting index-mixed copula is not (as pairwise margins differ; see Figure~\ref{fig:IMC:4d}).
+However, for index-mixed copulas without comonotone index vector, lower-dimensional margins of the base copulas appear in the index-mixed copula construction.
+Following permutation, these margins may now be evaluated at arguments that they previously did not depend on.
+As such, their values may differ, irrespectively of whether the base copulas are exchangeable or not.
+Example~\ref{ex:ill:index:mixing:4d} in Section~\ref{sec:index:mixing} provides a counterexample in this sense: even though both base copulas are exchangeable, the resulting index-mixed copula is not (as pairwise margins differ; see Figure~\ref{fig:IMC:4d}).
 Exchangeability is lost because of the index distribution in this case.